Multi-Game PC Setup with Dynamic Instructions Display

 PC Setup, Part 2

-With both the kiosk PC and the Raspberry Pi connected to the same local network, test the setup by scanning an NFC tag that has been configured to launch a game.
+With both the kiosk PC and the Raspberry Pi connected via serial, test the setup by scanning an NFC tag that has been configured to launch a game.
 Close all open windows, hide the desktop icons by right-clicking on the desktop and unchecking View > Show desktop icons, and scan an NFC tag with its mapping configured.
 The wallpaper should change, the game launch, and the Raspberry Pi now show the corresponding image for the game.
-After 10 seconds, remove the tag and all of the above should be undone.
-Communication with the Raspberry Pi consists of issuing HTTP requests to change the mpv playlist to a single item, the image file named for the game name in the batch file.
-This is done by update.py, which sends the requests to the networked device with the hostname sign
+Afterward, remove the tag and all of the above should be undone.

 If possible on your version of Windows, disable notifications and automatic reboots.
+Utilities such as Winhance can automate this process.

 Further Considerations